 Tips on Traveling to Kyiv, Ukraine

 Kyiv is a wonderful city to spend a vacation.
-City with a great history and European future.
+The city with a great history and European future.
 But to make the most of your visit you definitely need to prepare and make a plan in advance.
 Especially if you are limited in time and want to see more.
-You would probably need to know some small but important for a traveller issues which I’ll speak about in this article.
+You would probably need to know some small but important for traveler issues which I’ll speak about in this article.
 I’d like to help take the stress out of your trip, here are my top tourist tips you’d better know before coming to Kyiv.

 - Ukrainian hryvnia is the only legal method of payment for the goods and services in Ukraine.

 - Exchange money booths and branches of banks are all over the city.
 No problems to change USD, Euro.
 My advice – never exchange money at the airport.
 The difference with the “city” currency rates is huge.

 - Ukraine is still mostly a cash economy.
 Yet, credit cards are widely used in large cities.
 So in Kyiv use of credit cards is normal.
 American Express, MasterCard, and Visa are commonly accepted.

 - Tipping is very much welcome in Ukrainian restaurants, like up to 10% is normal.